Wednesday in the Word is my podcast about what the Bible means and how we know.

 I am a wife, a mother and grandmother.
 After graduating Phi Beta Kappa from Stanford University (it makes my mother happy when I publicize that), I completed a 3-year post-graduate program in Biblical Exegesis with my husband, David.
 We spent 5 years on staff at McKenzie Study Center in Oregon (back when it was a Study Center; before they started Gutenberg College.)

 Since moving to Virginia in 1990, I developed my passion for teaching.
-In addition to being the Women’s Ministry Director for my local church for over 20 years, I have taught a weekly women’s bible study since 1994.
-It is not unusual for me to teach 26 Wednesdays per year.
+In addition to being the Women’s Ministry Director for my local church for over 20 years, I taught a weekly women’s bible study from 1994 to 2018.
+Since COVID, I have focused on podcasting.

 What I do now: Teaching & Podcasting